 88% of Americans take out a mortgage to help them achieve their homeownership goals.
-Even though mortgages are incredibly common, they can be pretty confusing for everyone from first-time home buyers to seasoned homeowners.
-In this post, I’ll give you an overview of how mortgages work so you can jumpstart your home buying journey.
+Even though mortgages are common, they can be confusing for first-time home buyers and seasoned homeowners alike.

 In addition to your down payment, you’ll also need to cover the upfront fees associated with the home purchase.
 As the buyer, you’ll typically cover costs including:

 Tip: It’s common for buyers to ask the seller to cover some of their closing costs – this is called a “seller concession” or “a credit toward closing costs.”

 Home loans come in many different forms.
 The most common ones are 30-year fixed and 15-year fixed rate mortgages, but some can be shorter or longer.
 Here are the most popular types: